EadTech/ead001/README.md

-Its a markdown file in the repository# ead001
+Its a markdown file in the repository
-CI/CD Practicals